perladvent/perldotcom/content/article/_pub_2005_10_20_scriptome.md

       "perl-data-munging",
       "scriptome"
    ],
+   "image" : null,
+   "categories" : "Science",
+   "draft" : null,
+   "date" : "2005-10-20T00:00:00-08:00",
+   "slug" : "/pub/2005/10/20/scriptome.html",
+   "title" : "Data Munging for Non-Programming Biologists", "authors" : [
+      "amir-karger",
+      "eitan-rubin"
+   ],
+   "thumbnail" : "/images/_pub_2005_10_20_scriptome/111-scriptome.gif",
    "description" : " Have you ever renamed 768 files?
 Merged the content from 96 files into a spreadsheet?
 Filtered 100 lines out of a 20,000-line file?
 Have you ever done these things by hand?
-Disciples of laziness-one of the three Perl programmer's...", "thumbnail" : "/images/_pub_2005_10_20_scriptome/111-scriptome.gif" }
+Disciples of laziness-one of the three Perl programmer's..."
+}